-If you have ever received one from a stranger on Cash App, I know you will be wondering what to do with it.
-You might even be confused as to why it happened and what could be done about it.
+If you have ever received money from a stranger on Cash App, I know you will be wondering what to do with it.
+You might even be confused as to know why it happened and what could be done about it.

 Therefore it is not surprising when issues like “random person sent me money on Cash App” are raised.
 The problem however lies with how such an issue is managed to prevent further problems.
 Herein lies the reason for this article.

 So follow me as we look at what it means to receive money from a random person on Cash App, its implications, and how such can be managed.

 What Does It Mean To Receive Money From A Random Person On Cash App?

 Sometimes, when you open your Cash App, you would notice an increase in your balance.
 When you further search to see who the sender is, you will discover that it is not a familiar name.
 It is in situations like this that we say “a random person sent me money on Cash App“.